postman721/Waybind/README.md

 ./waybind.py &
 ```

+##### Note.
+Do not stay focus on the initial terminal that started waybind, applies to non-systemd and systemd ways.
+By staying the focus somehow breaks.
+After moving to another program the issue is gone.

 ### For Systemd

 See Systemd.md for integration.
 Remember to adjust the script path to your own preference, or just use the same as I do, /opt.